7. phaseshifts API

 lines with

-provide the lmax dictionary for individual phase shifts.
-Additionally, the valency can be given in lines starting withox:
+rm:provide the radii dictionary of the individual phase shifts, whereas lines starting withlmax:provide the lmax dictionary for individual phase shifts.
+Additionally, the valency can be given in lines starting withox:.
+Both bulk and surface input files will be searched for these.if no

-found for that species, the atomic radius is used for zero valence, otherwise the covalent radius is used.if no lmax values are found for the specific phase shift, then the global value will be used instead.
+rm:found for that species, the atomic radius is used for zero valence, otherwise the covalent radius is used.if no lmax values are found for the specific phase shift, then the global value will be used instead.

 if no valence values are found for the specific phase shift, then the guessed oxidation value from the phase shift filename is used instead.
 However, if the oxidation state cannot be parsed using the filename then a default oxidation state of zero is used.